junseok-kim-ca/Pizza-Topia-Project/README.md

 | Feb         | 3892         | 65159.60      |
 | Dec         | 3859         | 64701.15      |
 | Oct         | 3797         | 64027.60      |

+***Key Findings***
+1. July is the highest revenue month, possibly due to summer events, vacations, and increased social gatherings
+2. Although October and December align with popular holidays such as Columbus Day, Halloween, and Christmas, they are among the lowest in revenue, potentially due to competition with other seasonal dining options.
+3. Despite Valentine's Day, it recorded lower revenue ($65, 159.60), suggesting pizza might not be a top choice for this occasion.
+In addition, February’s shorter duration (28 or 29 days) likely contributes to fewer total orders and lower revenue compared to other months.

+**Insight**
+1. Despite notable holidays in February, October, and December, total revenues are lower compared to other months.
+To boost sales during these periods, Pizza Topia could introduce holiday-targeted promotions, such as offering heart-shaped pizzas for Valentine's Day or themed deals for Halloween and Christmas.